 If you can’t find thinly sliced meat locally, here’s the tutorial on How to Slice Meat Thinly (with video).

-On Just One Cookbook, you’ll find different meat roll recipes using thinly sliced pork/beef:
+On Just One Cookbook, you’ll also find various delicious meat roll recipes that use thinly sliced pork or beef:

 - Teriyaki Steak Rolls